 Pollinate Energy brings life-changing products to people who need them most - from solar powered lights to improved cook stoves to water filters.
-For India's poor, we are the missing link in the chain, allowing them to access, understand, and afford household products that make daily life better and safer.
-We do all this whilst creating jobs for people from disadvantaged backgrounds, giving them the skills and tools to generate a sustainable income to support their local communities.
+For the urban and rural poor, we are the missing link in the chain, allowing them to access, understand, and afford household products that make daily life better and safer.
+We do all this whilst creating jobs for women and people from disadvantaged backgrounds, giving them the skills and tools to generate a sustainable income to support their local communities.